-This tool, as the rest of the platform, is fully cloud native; running on Spatial SQL in your own data warehouse, and leveraging CARTO’s Analytics Toolbox and the other components of our technology stack.
+This tool, like the rest of the platform, is fully cloud native; running Spatial SQL in your own data warehouse, and leveraging CARTO’s Analytics Toolbox and the other components of our technology stack.

 CARTO Workflows reduces the complexity and the high dependence on specialist knowledge.
-Users can leverage the scalability of cloud data warehouses through the use of spatial SQL without needing to write SQL code yourself.
-It opens up analytical modeling to all roles and skill levels, through a simple, familiar user interface.
+Users can leverage the scalability of cloud data warehouses through the use of spatial SQL without needing to write SQL code themselves.
+It opens up analytical modelling to all roles and skill levels, through a simple, familiar user interface.

 Workflows runs in a directed graph structure, meaning that the workflow will run from left to right, step by step, but outputs of nodes can be used in the immediate next step or later in the Workflow.
 For example, if you have 5 nodes, the output of node 2 can connect to the immediate next node, or node 3, or nodes 4 or 5, or all if needed.

 Before we jump into Workflows, let’s take a quick tour of the Workflows UI so you know your way around before getting started.